dampcardboard/ross_02/wiki/timeline.md

 - **Early Therendor.** Back to Zarash'ak and then back to Vralkak.
 We've just made port.
 Almost two weeks, and still I think of those bodies.
 They were all like Saron.
 Bloodless, markless.
 What can this monster _do?_
 - **Mid Therendor.** After a week of ship travel and a day of foot travel, I sleep tonight not under the stars, but under Valon's rear end.
 That man needs to learn what a shower is.
+- **Late Therendor.** Strange red lightning and grey stone...
+And now, the gnollish village of Znir.
+Strange visions.

 - **Mid Dravago.** The end of the three month period that Valon can bring Leonus to the Sisters of Sora Kell.